mantlenetworkio/mantle/README.md

 ## Introduction

-Mantle is a suite of Ethereum scaling solutions including an optimistic rollup and ZK rollup built using an iterative modular chain approach, and supported by BitDAO’s native token $BIT.
+Mantle is a suite of Ethereum scaling solutions including an optimistic rollup and ZK rollup built using an iterative modular chain approach, and supported by Mantle’s native token $MNT.

 It is designed to bolster support for hyper-scaled throughput decentralized applications (dApps) — from derivatives decentralized exchanges (DEXs), to gaming, to operations of decentralized autonomous organizations (DAOs).